To download a PDF click here

 4.3.
 Advice on commercial/financial wisdom, and tax advice

 Our role is to provide legal advice.
-Unless we specifically agree with you in writing to the contrary we will not provide advice on the commercial or financial wisdom of any matter, or advice on tax matters.
-If you require tax advice, we may be able to identify a source of assistance for you.
+We will not provide advice on the commercial or financial wisdom of any matter, or advice on tax matters, unless we have specifically agreed in writing to do so.

 4.4.
 Property issues